 Many firms are continuing to recruit trainees via the conventional two-year training contract route.
-This will count towards the two years’ QWE requirement set out by the SRA, with employers covering or sponsoring their employees’ preparation course fees and SQE assessment costs.
+This will count towards the two-year QWE requirement set out by the SRA, with employers covering or sponsoring their employees’ preparation course fees and SQE assessment costs.

 Trainees will also receive a healthy salary.

 You should research which firms are recruiting their future lawyers in this way to find out whether this is an option for you.
-If you know the type of law firm you would like to work in, we would always recommend securing a training contract in order to fund the SQE before embarking on a preparation course.
+If you know the type of law firm you’d like to work in, we’d always recommend securing a training contract to fund the SQE before embarking on a preparation course.

 Paying for the SQE exams

-As mentioned, candidates will need to pay for these assessments themselves unless they are an apprentice or being sponsored by a firm.
+As mentioned, candidates will need to pay for these assessments themselves unless they’re an apprentice or being sponsored by a firm.